RootBank/example-product-modules/README.md

 ## Development

-How to iterate, test and evolve the templates (a guide for the internal Root team).
+Here's how to iterate, test and evolve the templates (a guide for the internal Root team):

 1. On the ZA multi tenant stack, there is a `Template Development Staging` org (`70294dd2-b9bc-4f77-844a-1d1ed7cfc3f4`).
-2. All the templates in this repository is configured for that org.
+2. All the templates in this repository are configured for that org.
-3. Create your own API key for that org, and set it in `.root-auth` in the respective template.
+3. Create your own API key for that org and set it in `.root-auth` in the respective template.
-3. Feel free to iteratively `rp push` to this org to test changes.
+3. Iteratively `rp push` to this org to test changes (this is a safe space to test).
+4. Submit a Pull Request with your changes to merge into `main`.
 4. When you merge a Pull Request into `main` on Github, a Github Action would automatically override the host and org details for each template and `rp push` them to the correct orgs on all the stacks.

 Adding another stack to the list: